openshift/openshift-origin-design/designs/developer/serverless-topology/index.md

 # Serverless Topology

+When the OpenShift Serverless operator is installed, the regular topology view is enhanced.

 ## Event Sources

 In 4.3, the console will visualize a subset of the event source types in the topology view.
 This list includes:
     KafkaSource
     CamelSource
     CronJobSource
     ContainerSource
     ApiServerSource

 The documentation about the event source types that are supported can be found [here](https://knative.dev/docs/eventing/)

 Event Sources have a sink connector to the Knative service.